hyperledger/identus-edge-agent-sdk-ts/docs/Apollo.md

 # Apollo

-Apollo module provides a suite of cryptographic primitives for generating seeds, key pairs, signatures and signature verification.
+Apollo module provides a suite of cryptographic primitives designed to ensure the integrity, authenticity, and confidentiality of data that is stored and processed.
+Currently, Apollo offers primitives for generating mnemonics, seeds and key pairs; and primitives for cryptographically signing data and verification of signatures.

 ## Apollo setup